mendix/docs/content/en/docs/partners/siemens/3d-viewer/_index.md

 * One **Container3D** widget can only contain one **Viewer** widget.
 If multiple Viewer widgets are placed inside a Container3D widget, you will see error message in **Design mode**.
 * The **Viewer** widget is used to display a 3D model.
 All other 3D widgets (except the **Uploader** and **Container3D** widgets) need a Viewer widget present on the page to interact with.
-* Currently, only JT models with version 9 and above are supported.
+* Currently, supports glTF, STL, OBJ and JT formats(JT version 9 and above).
 * Before uploading a shattered JT *.zip* file,  make sure you are using UTF-8 encode to zip the JT files.
 For example, if you are using 7Zip, make sure you enter *cu* in **Parameters**.

     {{< figure src="/attachments/partners/siemens/3d-viewer/shatteredjt-utf8.png" alt="shatteredjt-utf8" >}}

 ### 1.4 Prerequisites

-3D Viewer version 2.2.0 and higher can be used with Studio Pro versions starting with [9.4.0](/releasenotes/studio-pro/9.4/) until [9.11](/releasenotes/studio-pro/9.11/) (including 9.11), and version 2.1.2 can be used with Studio Pro 8 versions starting with [8.15.1](/releasenotes/studio-pro/8.15/#8151).
+3D Viewer version 3.0.0 and higher can be used with Studio Pro versions starting with [9.12.10](/releasenotes/studio-pro/9.12/#91210), version 2.2.0 and higher can be used with Studio Pro versions starting with [9.4.0](/releasenotes/studio-pro/9.4/) until [9.11](/releasenotes/studio-pro/9.11/) (including 9.11), and version 2.1.2 can be used with Studio Pro 8 versions starting with [8.15.1](/releasenotes/studio-pro/8.15/#8151).

 ## 2 Installation